oEscal/Knights_tour/README.md

 ## Description
  - One simple solution to this millennial problem
- - This repository also has two python documents, one to create the graphical chess boards calculated with c code, and the other to make a board from 4 smaller boards with the same size, for a divide and conquer solution
+ - This repository also has two python documents, one to create the graphical chess boards calculated with c code, with the help of pygame library, and the other to make a board from 4 smaller boards with the same size, for a divide and conquer solution
  - This problem was introduced to me by my University algorithm's professor as a second problem to defend my grade in that subject

 ## Limitations